 1. Our aim is to give all lay and professional clients a good service at all times.
 However, in the event that you are dissatisfied with the treatment you have received from a barrister or a member of our staff, we wish to provide a remedy.

 3. A formal complaint will be entertained if it is made within 6 months of the date of the cause of the complaint or when informal resolution has failed, whichever is the later.

 5. If you consider yourself to have a disability which affects your ability to formulate or pursue a complaint, please tell us and we will discuss appropriate and reasonable adjustments with you.

-6. Your correspondence will be acknowledged in writing by the Head of Chambers within three working days of receipt.
+6. Your correspondence will be acknowledged in writing by the Director of Operations and Human Resources within seven working days of receipt.

 10. The member of the Complaints Committee investigating your complaint will have access to all the relevant documents, will be able to interview witnesses and may need to contact you for further information.

 11. The Head of Chambers will consider the report and write to you, setting out the nature of the investigation.
 He will inform you whether he upholds the complaint or rejects it, setting out the reasons why.
 When a complaint is upheld the letter will set out or include a proposal for resolving the complaint.

 13. All conversations, records and documents relating to the complaint will be treated confidentially and retained for 6 years.
 They will only be disclosed as necessary: normally only to the person complained about, the investigator and (in response to a specific request) the Bar Standards Board or Legal Ombudsman.